Chart Color Schemes

 Infrastructure

-West Perth has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+West Perth has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 55 projects likely to impact the region.
-Notable initiatives include METRONET, Perth City Link Redevelopment, Edith Cowan University City Campus, and Aboriginal Cultural Centre.
-The following list details projects expected to have the most relevance.
+AreaSearch has identified 55 projects that could significantly influence the local performance.
+Notable initiatives include the Perth City Link Redevelopment, the establishment of Edith Cowan University's City Campus, the Aboriginal Cultural Centre, and the Perth Cultural Centre Rejuvenation.
+The following list outlines those projects expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.